reduan-azouaghe/csharp-docker-day-1/README.md

 * Average Grade

 Your API should connect to an ElephantSQL database instance that can be used for storing the data.

-Create a `jar` file for the completed application.

 Create a `Dockerfile` and any other associated files to allow you to deploy the application using a Docker Container.